 CAST & PRODUCTION BIOS

-Claudia Sturgell (Understudy) - is proud to be working with AMC for the first time.
+Claudia Sturgell (Understudy) - is proud to be back working with AMC for the second time.
 Some of her previous roles include Hermia in A Midsummer Nights Dream, and Margaret in Sense and Sensibility.
 She is an activist and avid reader, and is excited to have the opportunity to be a part of such a unique production.